[Guest Post by Rob Smith]

 The digestive system is a complex set of interconnected organs that work together to process the food we consume, breaking it down into nutrients which then get absorbed by our body and carried to our cells to use for energy, growth, and repair.

-Digestion starts as soon as you put food into your mouth, passing through the GI tract, and then mixes with digestive juices which break down the food into molecules.
+Digestion starts as soon as you put food into your mouth, passing through the GI tract, and then mixes with digestive juices that break down the food into molecules.
 The food that doesn’t get absorbed by the body passes through and out of our body as waste products.

-But for lots of people it isn’t that simple.
+But for lots of people, it isn’t that simple.